 There are mainly two components of credit risk have taken under this independent variables.
-According to the model, credit risk is divided into components two firstly Risk Avoidance (Appraisal): it has four elements such as credit history, financial viability, technical feasibility and rating.
-Secondly Risk Management credit Techniques: it has three elements namely; risk transfer, risk diversification and risk retention.
+According to the model, credit risk is divided into two components firstly Risk Avoidance (Appraisal): it has four elements such as credit history, financial viability, technical feasibility and credit rating.
+Secondly Risk Management Techniques: it has three elements namely; risk transfer, risk diversification and risk retention.